 - Tougher workouts.
 You have to lift your legs higher.
 Just like walking up a hill, this means you have to exert more effort which means your heart has to work harder which gives you cardiovascular benefits and burns more calories.

 - Targets different muscles.
 Another big reason why people want to use incline and maybe even more important than the first one is that you use different muscles when using incline.
 Just like when walking up a hill, you’ll use your calves, hamstrings and glutes more than if you’re walking on a flat surface.
+That means if you have a powered incline elliptical, you can easily choose which muscles you want to target more than others.

 Should you pay extra for an incline setting on an elliptical machine?
 That depends on your goals and budget.
 If it’s not in your budget, it’s not in your budget.
 If you can afford a higher priced model and your goals include;